wix-incubator/wix-rest-docs/guides/Pagination.md

 :::
 ::::

-### Paging _Query_ methods
+### Paging Query results

-Query endpoints handle paging through the request body in REST and chainable methods in the SDK.
+Query methods handle paging through the request body in REST and chainable methods in the SDK.
 Generally either offset-based or cursor-based strategies are supported, and occasionaly both are supported.

 For example, to query 100 contacts, starting from contact 21, with offset paging: